FollyMaddy/scraper-tools/README.md

 Extra info :

-Tested on 5-7-20 : magpi has changed stuff !
+Tested on 5-7-20 : MagPi has changed stuff !

-Still works with magpi-issues until 86 and old beginners/code/project books)
+Old MagPi location still works with magpi-issues until 86 and old beginners/code/project books

+New MagPi location is added

+wget (with continue option) is used now for getting the files from the old and the new location

 # Program : 00_msxcas_webcindario_scraper.sh